1978 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Recent auction records reveal significant price volatility.
+Recent auction records reveal significant price volatility at the top grades.

 Market activity shows consistent baseline interest with notable spikes during peak collecting seasons, reflecting the coin’s steady but cyclical demand patterns.